RenardDev/Detours/README.md

 * RdGetOperandRlut - Retrieves the operand register lookup table for the decoded instruction.

 # Detours::Hook
-* HookMemory - Hooks a memory address with the specified callback.
-* UnHookMemory - Unhooks a memory address with the specified callback.
 * HookInterrupt - Hooks the specified interrupt with the given callback.
 * UnHookInterrupt - Unhooks the specified interrupt.
 * VTableFunctionHook - Class for hooking virtual table (VTable) functions.